rkuma183/wilsonmar.github.io/_posts/2016-02-20-regression.md

 {% include _toc.html %}

-Here are my notes on how to create a multi-variate Linear Regression formula.
+Here are my notes on how to create a multi-variate Linear Regression formula using Microsoft Excel.

-## Sample Data
+   ### Obtain Sample Data

 To work through how a home-goods manufacturer can predict expected profits from a catalog launch,